OKEHAMPTON COLLEGE

 KS4 Curriculum Content

 At KS4, students work towards achieving two GCSEs: English Language and English Literature.
-These subjects will be taught separately by two different teachers to help students meet the demands of both GCSEs.
+These subjects will be taught separately by the same teacher.
 We teach the AQA English Language and English Literature syllabus.

 English Language